fbpx

 • Orange water staining around your skirting board.

-8. Silverfish
+3. Silverfish

 photo of silverfish close up on white wall

-Silverfish are insects that thrive high-humidity locations.
+Silverfish are small insects that thrive high-humidity locations, such as the dark corners of:

 Nothing is safe in your home if silverfish have intruded.
 They will feed on anything containing starch or cellulose, which includes: